rjsalvadorr/rise-of-the-raps/readme.md

 ---

+- The Raptors set a franchise record after winning 11 consecutive games from January 6 2016 to January 20 2016.
 - For the first time ever, the Raptors host the NBA All-Star game.
+- Kyle Lowry and DeMar DeRozan each make their second appearance representing the Raptors at the All-Star Game.
+- The Raptors win the Atlantic Division for the fourth time.
 - In the playoffs, the Raps move past the Pacers (7 games), and the Heat (7 games).
 - The Raptors make the Eastern Conference Finals for the first time, where they lose in game 6 vs.
 LeBron James and the Cavaliers.
+- Kyle Lowry is named to the All-NBA Third Team.

 </MainText>